ALASdoo/alasdoo_com_v2/content/english/careers.md

       alt: "Illustration of a laptop, a clock and a plant."
       label: "Flexible work models"
       items:
-      - "at the office, hybrid, or remote"
+      - "at the office, hybrid, or remote work"
       - "no strict work hours"
     - image: "images/benefits/snacks.svg"
       alt: "Illustration of a hamburger, a cold drink and an apple."